mxstbr/mxstbr.github.io/_posts/2015-08-07-bye-google-analytics.md

 ```
 Don't forget to replace the `owa_baseUrl` with your domain and to set the correct site id!

 Congratulations, you are now tracking your website with Open Web Analytics!

+*This post was originally published on [N-O-D-E.net](http://n-o-d-e.net/post/125924418696/how-to-ditch-google-analytics-and-run-your-own).*